GodXuxilie/GodXuxilie.github.io/index.md

 *I am looking for a <u>research intern</u> position in 2024.
 Please feel free to drop me an email (xuxilie@comp.nus.edu.sg) if there is an interest!*​​​​

 ## News
 - December 2023: I will attend NeurIPS 2023 conference at New Orleans, US.
 See you there!
-Welcome to our [Spotlight Poster](https://nips.cc/virtual/2023/poster/70886) and [Poster](https://nips.cc/virtual/2023/poster/69867)!
+Welcome to check our [Spotlight Poster](https://nips.cc/virtual/2023/poster/70886) and [Poster](https://nips.cc/virtual/2023/poster/69867)!
-- December 2023: I posted a tutorial to our NeruIPS'23 works regarding adversarial contrastive learning on [知乎 (Chinese Quora)](https://zhuanlan.zhihu.com/p/669541942)! 欢迎大家关注点赞👍！
+- December 2023: I posted a tutorial to our NeruIPS'23 works regarding adversarial contrastive learning on [知乎 (Chinese Quora)](https://zhuanlan.zhihu.com/p/669541942)! 欢迎大家关注点赞👍！An english version of the tutorial will come soon!
 - November 2023: I gave a talk titled as "Towards Building Robust Foundation Models" at [N-CRiPT](https://ncript.comp.nus.edu.sg/) Seminar, NUS.
 - October 2023: We are glad to release [RobustSSL Benchmark](https://robustssl.github.io): a benchmark for robustness transferability of robust self-supervised learning (RobustSSL)!
 - September 2023: Two papers regarding efficient and effective robust self-supervised pre-training were accepted by NeurIPS'23!